mballarin/perl-linux-landlock/README.md

 Notably, the `TRUNCATE` access right is only supported by the kernel since ABI version 3 (kernel version 6.2 or newer, unless backported).

+Network functionality is only available since ABI version 4.

 # AUTHOR